-Although, the CDBG program does not require matching funds, CDBG funds are typically leveraged through various private and public sources for the CDBG projects undertaken in 2018.
+Although, the CDBG program does not require matching funds, CDBG funds are typically leveraged through various private and public sources for the CDBG projects undertaken in 2019.
 Subrecipients that received CDBG funding also received funding from federal, state, local, and other resources.
+The City of Dalton did not utilize any publicly owned land or property located within the jurisdiction to address the needs identified in the plan.